MicrosoftDocs/quantum-docs-pr/articles/install-guide/update.md

     dotnet iqsharp install
     ```
 	If after the second command you see an error message `Could not install iqsharp into your Jupyter configuration...`, do not fret.
-	Simply keep following the steps below, and enter the command again after step 3.

 2. Verify the `iqsharp` version